photonptn/photon/README.md

 # photon
 Bringing light to where there is darkness - one photon at a time.

 The photon "light" paper is published here and you will see it is simple, transparent, and above-all not promising to take over the world.
 It is realistic but the creator is incredibly excited about the potential of the photon.
-The aim of the "light" paper is to share that excitment with you, the investor (quanta).
+The aim of the "light" paper is to share that excitement with you, the investor (quanta).

 "Light" paper